EmperorDa8/heroku_deploy_scripts/README.md

 # heroku_deploy_sxripts
-it contain scripts deployed to Heroku for training
+it contain scripts deployed to Heroku to run